cmatthews20/pytest-regression-plus/main.md

 Running traditional software tests serially is sometimes acceptable.
 These suites rarely exceed ten minutes [3].
 However, most nightly hardware random regression suites can take upwards of two hours [3].
 A method to reduce test time must be explored.
 One such way, is through parallelization (concurrent execution).

 There are some issues to consider with parallelization.
 Overparallelization, for example, is possible, since each worker process is competing for the resources on the same machine.
-If over-parallelization occurs, out-of-memory errors, for example, can occur.
-How many workers to use is normally evaluated on a case-by-case basis.
+If over-parallelization occurs, out-of-memory errors, among others, can occur.
 However, an experiment can be constructed to find the optimal number of workers.

 ## 3.13 - Setup File